SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/configurable-screens/add-button.md

 1. Repeat steps 2-3 for additional languages.
 1. Click **Close** to exit the translation dialog.

-You can add, edit, and remove translations later.
-But remember to republish the layout.
+Remember to republish the layout.

 ## Reference